jordan-johnson/githubRePull/README.md

 }
 ```

 And that's pretty much it!
-I've already provided the basic repo information:
+Now you can call the getRepos method and you'll receive the following fields for your repos:

 * Name
 * Description
 * Language
 * Repo URL

-If you want more repo information, open the URL below (obviously change to your github profile) to see additional options.
+If you want more fields, open the URL below (obviously change to your github profile) to see additional options.

 ```
 https://api.github.com/users/<GITHUB_PROFILE>/repos